Locking Down Rsync for Multiple Directories

 bad at programming.

-Finally, change the authorized_keys
+Finally, change the authorized_keys entry to call this

-command when the key is used:
+whitelist-rsync.py command when the key is used:

 command="/usr/local/bin/whitelist-rsync.py",no-pty, no-agent-forwarding,no-port-forwarding ssh-rsa AAAAB3NzaC1yc2EAAAAD AQABAAABAQDU5/ae75cnamjnegGyk8gj64xkD4dVkUHlrnKdwz6bFIJnH8jPgBYyS5v mBS/QkhjTTwdjhwesdahgaRX11+DpbNUoC9TeJVtf20y3gZ+m741i0RmfEMTn1U/IPm ziwH+7QECFI1r48wBF0ltDdzGbKeC9vnrOM07m4ZtyUT2BNUU7BhxW7i1u8ftT1J4EN K+4ZRTwJ8sTaaaTh0NL8S8kuN3SoXhJCpJQ5T2X3VTATSX9F+FMf4ODfB5H15URoe8O qD9+ugfqI7y5C+jftZArrCLI+XzcVa/AH80z80QK6opchIWoRF7yaaPC+9kmBGfFR5m VeXzWYC8zvFLPu7Br myuser@src

-One big security consideration is that src
+One big security consideration is that src should NOT be able to

-write to the folder containing whitelist-rsync.py
+write to the folder containing whitelist-rsync.py, because then it

 could overwrite the whitelist script with something insecure.
 Other